 The best way to see this wonderful city at sunset is from its rooftops.
 Our rooftop tour allows you to do just that.
 This tour goes from the famous cathedral to the alcazar and finishes at the spectacular Metropol Parasol.
 This is an impressive mushroom-shaped structure – the biggest wooden structure in Europe – with unparalleled panoramic views.
 Learn more about this and other local aesthetic gems in our Seville design guide.

 With your newfound experience of navigating the tapas bars on last night’s tour, it’s time to go again, this time on your own.
 Start in Las Teresas in the old Santa Cruz quarter.
-This is an old tapas bar of the highest order with specialities of hand-carved Jamón.
-Then head to Bodeguita Romero for their speciality pringa – a pork and black pudding sandwich.
-Finally, swing by Manolo Canteca to sample about the famous Andalucian wine, Sherry.
+This is an old tapas bar of the highest order with specialties of hand-carved Jamón.
+Then head to Bodeguita Romero for their specialty pringa – a pork and black pudding sandwich.
+Finally, swing by Manolo Canteca to sample the famous Andalucian wine, Sherry.
 Owner Manolo has an incredible 200 sherries by the glass, dispensed from the comfort of a tiny, standing-room-only bar.

 2 Days In Seville Makes For A Perfect Weekend